Kid-friendly Cool, Crunchy, Colorful Coleslaw Recipe - Sticky Fingers Cooking

 • 1 T olive oil

-• 1 T yogurt or sour cream, optional **(for DAIRY ALLERGY sub dairy-free/nut-free yogurt)**
+• 1 T plain yogurt or sour cream, optional **(for DAIRY ALLERGY sub dairy-free/nut-free plain yogurt or sour cream)**

 Food Allergen Substitutions

-• Dairy: Substitute dairy-free/nut-free yogurt for yogurt in Coleslaw.
+• Dairy: Substitute dairy-free/nut-free plain yogurt or sour cream.

 Instructions